Colorado Bicycle Accident Attorney

-How can I recover damages for my bicycle accident injuries?
+How can I recover damages for my bicycle crash injuries?

-Many people who are injured in bicycle accidents or collisions suffer from serious physical injuries and financial burdens.
-If you were in a bicycle accident, protect your rights by calling one of the best Denver bicycle accident lawyers now.
+Many people who are injured in bicycle incidents or collisions suffer from serious physical injuries and financial burdens.
+If you were in a bicycle crash, protect your rights by calling one of the best Denver bicycle accident lawyers now.
 You may have a case for your damages.
-A lawyer will help determine who was at-fault for the bike crash and whether there is insurance available.
-There might be claims against an at-fault driver, against a bar or restaurant that serve the driver alcohol or even through your own uninsured/underinsured motorist coverage.
+A lawyer will help determine who was at fault for the bike crash and whether there is insurance available.
+There might be claims against an at-fault driver, against a bar or restaurant that serves the driver alcohol, or even through your own uninsured/underinsured motorist coverage.

-What is my Colorado bicycle accident case worth?
+What is my Colorado bicycle crash case worth?

-Should I go to the doctors after a bicycle accident?
+Should I go to the doctor after a bicycle crash?

-How can I avoid being involved in a bicycle accident?
+How can I avoid being involved in a bicycle crash?

 Wear a helmet.
 Out of the 843 bicycle fatalities in 2019, at least 62% were not wearing helmets.

 How can a Colorado bicycle accident attorney help me?

 Your bike accident lawyer will take steps to preserve important evidence that can help maximize your recovery and prove the elements of your case.
 Videos and incident reports can disappear, and witness information can be lost.
 A bike injury lawyer will send out a preservation letter to make sure the at-fault party preserves any important information.
 If they fail to do so, they may be subject to adverse instruction if the bike accident case goes to trial.
 They will also send any appropriate notices under the governmental immunity act.